AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 * TeradataToolsAndUtilitiesBase__linux_indep.16.20.01.00.tar.gz b 29d0af5ffd8dcf68a9dbbaa6f8639387b19c563

 If there is no package for your Linux distribution, you can install as explained on a CentOS 7 (for example using docker) and then copy the content of the /opt/teradata on your Adobe Campaign server.
-This works really well on Debian 8.

 #### ODBC driver installation {#odbc-installation}